 MOTAS-6 has a unique 'vector morphing' feature.
-This allows blending of the parameters for the active patch from the patches in slots #1-#4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.7).
+This allows blending of the parameters for the active patch from the patches in slots #1-#4, in a 2-D space, using the morph-x and morph-y modulators (set these in section 17.8).

-To enter vector morphing mode press [BUTTON-RIGHT] whilst the patch overview page is displayed.
+To enter vector morphing mode press [BUTTON-RIGHT] whilst the patch summary page is displayed (see section 11).
 The display will change to that shown above.
 The symbol M is shown in the bottom left of the display in vector morphing mode.